 Strategic raw materials

 "Scrap has become a strategic raw material.
 Hydro's role will be to take its share of the market as a leading integrated producer present throughout the value chain.
-Our position in the market, combined with commercial and technological expertise, will give us growth opportunities in recycling so we can help to reduce environmental emissions," says Scharf-Bergmann, head of Hydro's recycling operations.
+Our position in the market, combined with commercial and technological expertise, will give us growth opportunities in recycling so we can help to reduce environmental emissions," says Roland Scharf-Bergmann, head of Hydro's recycling operations.